-You’re at a backyard barbecue in Encino, visiting with some old friends and having some vegan ribs.
-Then your friends’ OTHER friends show up.
+Imagine you’re at a backyard barbecue in Encino, visiting with some old friends and having some vegan ribs.
+Then your friends’ other friends show up.
 And the wife is one of the small handful of people in the film industry who’s able to greenlight films, or buy spec scripts.

 And you hit it off really well with her, talking about your mutual love for cinema, horror movies, Spike Lee movies, and your mutual disdain for the idea of The Hobbit being presented in the video-looking 48 FPS frame rate.

 Then it comes out: you’re a screenwriter and you’ve written a script that may be a perfect fit for what she’s looking for.

 What do you do?
 Run to your car and come back with the printed script you keep in your backseat?
 Awkward.
 But sure, you could do that.

 Or you could send her home with your script in her pocket.
 And no, I’m not talking about a 120-page stack of paper.

 Here are a few recommendations for keeping your script “on you” at all times, and ready to hand to someone who may be able to help your writing career.